-- Service providers ensure there is relevant information and support for individuals to understand the choices available to them (including provision from alternative service providers, where appropriate), in a format accessible to the individual and suitable to their age and level of understanding. - Information obtained is sufficient to enable smooth transition for the individual to receive the service. - Where the individual lacks the mental capacity to make specific decisions about their care and support and no lawful representative is appointed, their best interests should be established and acted upon in accordance with the Mental Capacity Act 2005. - In accommodation-based services consideration is given to compatibility, the potential impact on the individual and the service provided to others using the service. - In domiciliary support services consideration is given to the ability of the service to meet demand and ensure additional contracts do not impact on individuals who are already using the service, for example preferred/required call times. - People making these decisions on behalf of the service provider are competent in carrying out assessments and have sufficient responsibility and authority (within the organisation) to be able to decide as to whether the service can meet the individual's care and support needs. - In the case of adults, confirmation is provided in writing to the individual that the service can meet the individual's care and support needs including health, personal care, emotional, social, cultural, religious and spiritual needs.
-Confirmation in writing is provided where the service is unable to meet the individual's care and support needs. - In addition to consultation with the individual and/or their representative wider consultation with other relevant partners takes place.
-This is essential where there is shared responsibility for care. - Where an individual does not have existing assessments and care and support plans for example individuals who are self-funding their care an assessment is must be undertaken prior to agreeing to provide a service.
-This assessment includes health, personal care and support needs, any specialist support required, communication, emotional, educational, social, cultural, religious and spiritual needs and should establish their personal outcomes and aspirations. - Where a placement is made on an emergency basis, every effort should be made to secure relevant assessments prior to placement and to ensure that the service can meet the individual's needs. - Where short stays are provided, updated care and support plans are reviewed and personal plans amended to reflect any changes prior to each admission to assure that the service provider can still meet the individual's needs.
+- o considers any risks to the individual or to others using the service and staff; - obtains information relating to the individual's specialist needs and requirements in order to confirm these can be met in line with the statement of purpose. - Service providers ensure there is relevant information and support for individuals to understand the choices available to them (including provision from alternative service providers, where appropriate), in a format accessible to the individual and suitable to their age and level of understanding. - Information obtained is sufficient to enable smooth transition for the individual to receive the service. - Where the individual lacks the mental capacity to make specific decisions about their care and support and there is no parent or lawful representative appointed, their best interests are established and acted upon in accordance with the Mental Capacity Act 2005. - Service providers ensure consideration is given to compatibility, the potential impact on the individual and the service provided to others using the service. - People making these decisions on behalf of the service provider are competent in carrying out assessments and have sufficient responsibility and authority within the organisation to be able to decide whether the service can meet the individual's care and support needs. - In addition to consultation with the individual and/or their parent/representative wider consultation with other relevant partners takes place.
+This is essential where there is shared responsibility for care. - Where an individual does not have existing assessments and care and support plans an assessment must be undertaken prior to agreeing to provide a service.
+This assessment includes health, personal care and support needs, any specialist support required, communication, emotional, educational, social, cultural, religious, and spiritual needs and establishes their personal outcomes and aspirations. - Where a placement is made on an emergency basis, every effort is made to secure relevant assessments prior to placement and to ensure that the service can meet the individual's needs. - Where short stays are provided, updated care and support plans are reviewed and personal plans amended to reflect any changes prior to each admission to assure that the service provider can still meet the individual's needs.